remla25-team15/operation/provisioning/README.md

 ## finalizing the cluster

-> TODO: Is this necessary? -> we can't run the playbook with `ansible-playbook -u vagrant -i 192.168.56.100, finalization.yml` because..
+> we can't run the playbook with `ansible-playbook -u vagrant -i 192.168.56.100, finalization.yml` because..

 > We run the provisioning in vagrantfile, so no need to do this either.
 > Run the finalization notebook with: